tanaya2026/ExprCompareR/README.md

 4.  ***compareCancerProtein*** – Compares protein expression between normal and cancer tissues for a specified cancer type, providing a summary table and bar plot of rank changes.

+The package has prebuilt datasets like `normal_tissue` and `pathology`, to avoid dynamically downloading the protein expression datasets each time.
+Refer to `help` documentation for information on data.

 An overview of the package is illustrated below: